ccano2011/Movie-Quest/README.md

         - Updated deliverables on Timeframes.

     10/14/20:
-        - Added 2 additional "Post-MVPs":
+        - Added 3 additional "Post-MVPs":
             - "Add a 'Dark Theme'"
             - "Change 'Added to My List' button to a 'Remove from My List' within the 'Choice' component"
+            - Change the forms on the "Pick" component to drop down selections
         - Removed an unnessary "Post-MVP":
             - "Add a link to a google search with the movie title as an extension like a query string: (https://www.google.com/search?q={MOVIE_TITLE_PASSED_HERE})"
         - Made the following changes to the component hierarchy:
             - Removed "MovieInfo" Component for simplicity and to ensure a better, feature complete version upon deliverable
             - Added "Footer" component to satisfy TMDB's Terms & Conditions for use of their API and credit them on every component of the app
+        - Changed the dropdown feature to a form for simplicity and to ensure on-time deliverable